-The fruit share runs from June to Thanksgiving for 24 weeks.
 The season starts in June with strawberries, then follows with cherries, blueberries, blackberries, raspberries, peaches, apricots, plums and pears in July and August.
 September through November bring mainly pears and apples.
 Fruits are very fresh and flavorful, and though not certified organic, they are grown on the farm next door to Garden of Eve using similarly conscientious methods; lots of compost and low-spray techniques.

 Flowers & Sunflowers

 The flower share runs from June to Halloween, for 20 weeks, and consists of a gorgeous bouquet or potted variety of organically-grown fresh flowers.
 Enjoy a different variety every week!
 Includes zinnias, snapdragons, sunflowers, gladiolas, black-eyed susans and much more.
 The sunflower share runs for 10 weeks (10 pickups for weekly shares, 5 for biweekly).